oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 ---

-***Warning***
-For security and resource management reasons the port forwarding will not run forever.
-After a period of time of not being used (depending on the Kubernetes providers configuration, this can be anything from a small number of seconds e.g. 30 to many hours, and may be based on total time, or time since last operation) the port forwarding will time out.
-In this case the kubectl command will exit and return to the prompt.

-If you find that are unable to access the dashboard, or it does not reflect changes you've made check to see that the port forwarding is still running, and if it has exited just restart it.

 ### Ingress for accepting external data

 <details><summary><b>Ingress Intro</b></summary>
 <p>

-There is one other core service we need to install before we can start running out microservices, the Ingress controller.
+There is one other core service we need to install before we can start running our microservices, the Ingress controller.
 An Ingress controller provides the actual ingress capability, but it also needs to be configured (we will look at that later.)

 An Ingress in Kubernetes is one mechanism for external / public internet clients to access http / https connections (and thus REST API's) It is basically a web proxy which can process specific URL's forwarding data received to a particular microservice / URL on that microservice.